paezha/paezha.github.io/applied_spatial_statistics/03-Activity-Statistical-Maps.md

 The above will include a column for the geometry of the spatial features.

-The dataframe includes all _Dissemination Areas_ (or DAs for short) for the Hamilton Census Metropolitan Arean in Canada.
+The dataframe includes all _Dissemination Areas_ (or DAs for short) for the Hamilton Census Metropolitan Area in Canada.
 DAs are a type of geography used by the Census of Canada, in fact the smallest geography that is publicly available.

-To create a siple map we can use `ggplot2`, which previously we used to map points.
+To create a simple map we can use `ggplot2`, which previously we used to map points.
 Now, the geom for objects of class `sf` can be used to plot areas.
 To create such a map, we layer a geom object of type `sf` on a `ggplot2` object.
 For instance, to plot the DAs:

 ```r
 #head(HamiltonDAs)